comit/sonoff-bridge/Upgrade.md

 There are a few ways to upgrade the firmware:

-1. Use the "Upgrade by file upload" dialog on the Sonoff-Tasmota web interface to flash an available firmware binary file (e.g., `firmware.bin`)
+1. Use the "Upgrade by file upload" dialog on the Sonoff-Tasmota web interface to flash an available firmware binary file (e.g. `firmware.bin`)
 2. Use the "Upgrade by web server" dialog on the Sonoff-Tasmota web interface to flash a firmware binary file provided on a web server
 3. Initiate the upgrade via the serial/MQTT/web command [`upgrade`](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#management)